plymouthvan/KeywordBuilder/README.md

 - Non-interactive CLI: keyword_builder.py — scriptable interface for pipelines and automation.

 ## Features
+- Template mode (single or multi-column):
-- Template mode: render phrases from templates like "{core} in {city}, {state}" with multiple secondary CSVs and placeholder validation.
+  - Single-column template strings like "{core} in {city}, {state}" with placeholder validation.
+  - Multi-column template tables (CSV with headers) whose cells may contain placeholders; outputs a CSV preserving the template's headers and columns.
 - Full-permutation mode: insert the core phrase at every position across each row's fields (and optionally across subsets via --min-fields in CLI mode).
-- Stable de-duplication that preserves the first occurrence order.
+- Stable de-duplication that preserves the first occurrence order (applies to keywords and multi-column rows).
 - Row-grouped generation: preserves natural grouping by secondary rows for deterministic output.
-- Match types (guided CLI): broad, phrase, exact formatting.
+- Match types (guided CLI): broad, phrase, exact formatting (single-column/permutation modes).
 - Zero external dependencies (standard library only).

 ## Requirements